ipatch/dotfiles/README.md

 - [ ] #tmux only display window index numbers after the pressing prefix key (this gunna be a tricky one) 🤔
 - [ ] #i3 #polybar put cpu / gpu fan speeds in my bar
 - [ ] #nvim WTF, when i've been running `:e` on my open buffer (config.fish) it's been resetting my `foldlevel=2` 😡
+  - auto commands will need to be setup to work around this.
 - [ ] #arch xrandr + arandr is it possible to have auto probe monitors to load layouts on the fly a la how macos does it
 - [ ] #arch #emote how to make the gui for my emoji picker larger 👩‍🦯
 - [ ] #nvim plugin / #nvim-ufo can not fold html tags contained with a markdown document out of the box